NeoxzAI/deepspeech-docs/README.md

 bazel build -c opt --config=cuda --copt=/arch:AVX --copt=/arch:AVX2 //native_client:libdeepspeech.so
 ```

-Be patient, if you enabled AVX/AVX and CUDA it will take a long time.
-After a long time you should see it stops and shows a path to the generated `libdeepspeech.so`.
+Be patient, if you enabled AVX/AVX2 and CUDA it will take a long time.
+After a long time, you should see it stops and shows a path to the generated `libdeepspeech.so`.

 ## Using the generated library